Catalan Christmas traditions are a blend of the strange and the delightful, with a heavy dose of fun.

 Caga Tió (the pooping log)

-Well, as weird as it might seem, this is not the plot of any terror movie or a sectary ritual.
-This is Christmas in Catalonia!
+Well, as strange as it may seem, this is no horror movie or sectary ritual.
+This is one of the best Catalan Christmas traditions!

-In the days before Christmas, Catalan children make sure that the Tió has everything it needs to make a good poo.
-They cover it with a warm blanket and feed it with clementines, chocolate and cookies, which the parents happily eat at night when the children don’t see them. ¯\_(ツ)_/¯.
+In the days leading up to Christmas, children take care of their Tió.
+They cover it with a warm blanket and feed it treats like clementines, cookies, and chocolate (which the parents happily eat when the kids aren’t looking!).

-On Christmas Eve (a.k.a the defecation night), it’s when the Tió – well, you guessed it – excretes presents.
-Kids gather around the Tió with a stick in their hand and start to beat the shit out of it while singing a traditional song imploring the log to dump various goodies.
+On Christmas Eve (aka “the night of defecation”), the Tió poops presents.
+Kids gather around it with sticks and start beating it while singing a traditional song imploring the log to dump various goodies.
 The song goes like this:

 Caganer (the Christmas ‘crapper’)

-This alone is weird enough, but where the story really gets bizarre is when you know the traditional spot to place the caganer.
-This funny little fellow is placed in the middle of the holy nativity scene, where he sees fit to drop his sh*t in the presence of the newborn Jesus, his holy parents, and an adoring cast of angels and shepherds.
+This alone is weird enough, but the story really gets bizarre when you know the traditional spot to place the caganer.
+We smack this funny little fellow in the middle of the nativity scene, right there with baby Jesus, Mary, Joseph, and the whole gang.

-You’ll find little statuettes of the caganer relieving his bowels in most Catalan Christmas’ markets.
+You’ll find caganers in all shapes and forms at most Catalan Christmas markets.
 Nowadays, he is such a popular character that many celebrities and public figures are honoured to be portrayed as a Christmas ‘crapper’.
 Singer and songwriter Rosalía, football player Leo Messi, film director Woody Allan… you name it!

-Such is his cult status here that caganers even have their own association!
-It’s called Amics del Caganer (Caganer’s Friends).
+Such is his cult status that caganers even have their own association: Amics del Caganer (Caganer’s Friends).
 They make sure to give visibility to this important character and organise activities related to him.

 👌🏼 Our tip